Andrew Wakefield: General Medical Council hearings

-Wakefield denied the charges; on 28 January 2010, the GMC ruled against Wakefield on all issues, stating that he had "failed in his duties as a responsible consultant", acted against the interests of his patients, and "dishonestly and irresponsibly" in his controversial research.
+Wakefield denied the charges; on 28 January 2010, the GMC ruled against Wakefield on all issues, stating that he had "failed in his duties as a responsible consultant", acted against the interests of patients, and "dishonestly and irresponsibly" in his controversial research.
 On 24 May 2010, he was struck off the United Kingdom medical register.
 It was the harshest sanction that the GMC could impose, and effectively ended his career as a physician.
 In announcing the ruling, the GMC said that Wakefield had "brought the medical profession into disrepute", and no sanction short of erasing his name from the register was appropriate for the "serious and wide-ranging findings" of misconduct.
 On the same day, Wakefield's autobiography, Callous Disregard was published, using the same words as one of the charges against him ("he showed callous disregard for any distress or pain the children might suffer").
 Wakefield argued that he had been unfairly treated by the medical and scientific establishment.